ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

   * For dealing more damage inside of the building
 * Chance for animal lures to be unsuccessful
 * Defender advantage due to closer production buildings
-* Resource depletion.
+* Town Centers having an attack value
+* Castles having an attack value
+* Having a line of sight value
+* Resource depletion (with the exception of Fish Traps in Age of Empires ECG).
 Resources close to you run out first so forced to gain control over other positions of the map that are closer to the enemy for your resources
 * Fog of war and large maps, which creates a need for scouting
   * To find where your opponent is
   * To work out what strategy your opponent is going for